 How Do Porcelain Veneers Work?

-A Porcelain veneer is a customized shell or thin cap of porcelain that fits over each natural tooth.
+A porcelain veneer is a customized shell or thin cap of porcelain that fits over each natural tooth.
 Every porcelain veneer is individually made to cover a specific tooth.
 One or two teeth may be covered with a veneer or a patient may choose to have their whole mouth covered.
-The veneers are bonded on to the natural tooth for long-lasting results.
-By bonding the porcelain veneers to the teeth, they are designed to never fall out.
+The veneers are bonded onto the natural tooth, eliminating the risk that they can fall out..

-Porcelain veneers are a very popular choice for those who want to improve their appearance and brighten their smile, all with removing a minimal amount of the natural tooth.
-People from all walks of life, from celebrities to stay at home moms, choose porcelain veneers to restore confidence in how they look.
+Porcelain veneers are a popular choice for those who want to improve their appearance and brighten their smile, all with removing a minimal amount of the natural tooth.
+People from all walks of life, from celebrities to stay-at-home parents, choose to restore their self-confidence by getting porcelain veneers.

 - Cracked, chipped, or broken teeth

 - Discolored or stained teeth (porcelain veneers won’t stain).